MichelleGri/la-boulangerie/README.md

 Three fonts were imported from [Google Fonts](https://fonts.google.com/) into the style.css file.
 These include 'Shadows Into Light', 'Poppins', and 'Manrope'.

-[Shadows Into Light](https://fonts.google.com/specimen/Shadows+Into+Light?query=shadows+in) – this font was used for the bakery Logo only.
-This font aims to add style and distinctiveness to the bakery logo.
+[Shadows Into Light](https://fonts.google.com/specimen/Shadows+Into+Light?query=shadows+in) – this font was used for the bakery Logo only, which aims to add style and distinctiveness to the logo.

 ![Font](README-files/design/shadows-into-light.JPG)

-[Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) – this font has been used for all headings on the website.
+[Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) – this font has been used for all headings.

 ![Font](README-files/design/poppins.JPG)

-[Manrope](https://fonts.google.com/specimen/Manrope?query=manrope) – this font has been used for all other text on the website.
+[Manrope](https://fonts.google.com/specimen/Manrope?query=manrope) – this font has been used for all other text.

 ![Font](README-files/design/manrope.jpg)

 * Manrope and Poppins were chosen for headings and other text as they compliment each other and are easily readable.

-* Letter spacing has been included to almost all text to increase readability of the text.
+* Letter spacing has been included to almost all text to increase readability.

-* All fonts have been set to default to sans-serif in case they are unable to load or be applied to the text.
+* All fonts have been set to default to Sans-Serif font in case they are unable to load or be applied to the text.

 * A variety of font sizes have been used throughout the website to ensure text is in proportion to other elements on the page, such as images.

 ### Imagery

-The main hero-image on the homepage has been included as it provides a simple combination to the bakery’s unique selling points – fresh, unique, prestige and quality.
-The brightly coloured fruits provide a vibrant energy, while the grey background adds depth to the overall website.

-The remaining images on the website are of paintings and drawings to provide character to the bakery.
-This also provides consistency of images throughout the website.
+The main hero-image on the homepage provides a simple combination to the bakery’s unique selling points – fresh, unique, prestige and quality.
+The brightly coloured fruits provide a vibrant energy, while the grey background adds depth to the overall site.
+The remaining images are of paintings and drawings to provide character to the bakery.
+This also provides consistency of images throughout the site.

-Since La Boulangerie is a fictional bakery, the images on the gallery page were taken from free images websites.
-However, the idea is that the gallery will include images of the bakery’s outside and inside environment, its products, and its customers.
+Since La Boulangerie is a fictional bakery, images on the Gallery page were taken from free images websites.
+However, the idea is for the Gallery page to display images of the bakery’s outside and inside environment, its products, and its customers.
 These images will inform the user of the bakery’s ambience, environment, quality and tasty products, and satisfied customers.
-The gallery page may be updated on a regular basis to introduce new product images and brief descriptions.

-To add style and subtlety throughout the website, the border of all images have been rounded.
-All images on the website have “alt” attributes.
-This is to ensure accessibility of the website, and enhance ‘search engine optimisation’.
-It also ensures there is a description of the image if it fails to load, and screen readers can describe the image to the user.
+Border of all images have been rounded to add style and subtlety.
+All images have “alt” attributes to ensure accessibility and enhance ‘search engine optimisation’.
+It also ensures there is a description of the image if it fails to load, and screen readers can describe images to user.

 #### Image Links